folio-org/docs/content/en/docs/Metadata/Data export/_index.md

 tags: ["parenttopic"]
 ---

-The Data export app allows you to export bibliographic data from Source Record Storage (SRS) and Instance, Holdings, and Item data stored in the Inventory app.
-Exported records are delivered in MARC 21 format.
+The Data Export app allows you to:
+- **Export bibliographic data from Source Record Storage (SRS)** in MARC21 format.
+- **Export Instance, Holdings, and Item data stored by the Inventory app.** A file in MARC21 format is generated from non-MARC data in this case.

-When the records are exported from the Inventory app and there is underlying MARC source data, that data is exported.
-If there is no underlying source data, a simplified MARC record is generated.
+- **Export Authority data stored by the MARC Authority app** in MARC21 format.
+- **Export a list of UUIDs for selected records** in a .csv file

 The Data export app comes with a default job profile, which determines how information is exported in the generated MARC file.
 To create your own customized job profiles, you can configure job profiles in the Settings app.
 For more information, see [Settings \> Data Export](../../settings/settings_data_export/settings_data_export/).

-Definition of terms related to the Data export app:
+Definition of terms related to the Data Export app:

+-   **CQL.** Contextual Query Language.
+A CQL query can be used in certain circumstances to identify the FOLIO records to export.
 -   **Job profile.** Determines how information from FOLIO is exported to the generated MARC file.
 -   **SRS.** Source Record Storage.
 A storage layer in FOLIO.
 If an instance has an underlying MARC record, then this record is stored in SRS.
+-   **UUID.** Universally unique identifier.
+Each record in FOLIO has a UUID.

 ## Permissions